Daryl Goodrich

 Daryl Goodrich is a British born director, filmmaker and motion graphic designer.
 Winner of the International Emmy Awards 2024 for his work as director on the Disney+ series Brawn: The Impossible Formula 1 Story'.

-He has worked for major television networks specialising in sports production, and was responsible for producing the opening animations for the Olympic Games in Athens 2004, Vancouver 2010, London 2012, Sochi 2014 and Rio 2016.
+He has worked for major television networks specialising in sports production, and was responsible for producing the opening animations for the Olympic Games in Athens 2004, Vancouver 2010, London 2012, Sochi 2014, Rio 2016 and most recent Milano Cortina 2026 Winter games.
 He has also produced and directed sports documentaries features including Ferrari: Race to Immortality, True Grit and Make It or Die Trying – the Frank Warren Story, winner of best sports documentary of the year 2021.

 Early life

 Born in Amersham, Buckinghamshire to parents Roy and Myra Goodrich, he is the second child of three, in between brothers Mark and Damon.
 He was raised in Yorkshire in the market town of Bingley, attending Ladderbanks Middle school in Baildon, then Salts Grammar school in Shipley, where his fascination with film and sports began.
 He subsequently attended Bradford College of Art and Design before studying graphic design and design communications at Suffolk Art College.